escalopa/prayer-bot/README.md

 Users can subscribe to the bot by sending `/subscribe` command to the bot.
 And unsubscribe by sending `/unsubscribe` command to the bot.

-Also on friday the bot will remind the user to pray gomoaa prayer. at `7:00 PM` (Time is set by the `GOMOAA_REMINDER_HOUR` env variable), This is value to when to remind them, The prayer time is calculated based on the prayers time of the day and sent to the user.
+Also on friday the bot will remind the user to pray Gomaa prayer. at `7:00 PM` (Time is set by the `GOMOAA_REMINDER_HOUR` env variable), This is value to when to remind them, The prayer time is calculated based on the prayers time of the day and sent to the user.

 ### How it works 🤔